CantoLang/canto/docs/canto in a nutshell.md

-Bento in a Nutshell
+Canto in a Nutshell
 ===================

 ##1.
 The Big Picture

 The essence of a programming language, what might be called its DNA equivalent, is the grammar that defines it.
-Most of this document will describe aspects of Bento's grammar and explain how it can be used to achieve useful results.
+Most of this document will describe aspects of Canto's grammar and explain how it can be used to achieve useful results.
 But DNA is not the organism.
 A living creature is the product of the complex interaction of its DNA with its environment.
 So too, understanding programs written in a language requires understanding not just the grammar but the larger context within which the language operates -- a greater whole encompassing both the program and the user as well as the mechanisms by which they interact.

 Looking at this greater whole, most programming languages in wide use follow what might be called the command model of computing.
 This model views a program as a command to be executed.
 The user invokes the program by typing a command at the command line, or through some other system facility -- double-clicking an icon, selecting from a menu, etc.; the principle is the same.
 The program then runs from start to finish, acquiring resources, perhaps soliciting input from the user, performing various tasks, generating some kind of output and eventually exiting.
 The natural programming paradigm in this context is procedural: a program is a procedure, and the statements that make up the program are steps in the procedure.
 If the program by chance obtains input or generates output, it does so as a side effect of some step or other in the procedural logic it executes.

-Bento, in contrast, follows a web-style request/response model of computing.
+Canto, in contrast, follows a web-style request/response model of computing.
 This model views an application as a system of potential responses.
 The user makes a request in some manner, such as typing a url into a browser; if the application has defined a response for this request, that response is retrieved and returned to the user.
 Some parts of the response may already exist, some parts may need to be constructed, and all parts have to be woven together into a proper whole.
 Some of the construction may involve the execution of complex logic, but the point of the code is to construct output.
 Computation is a side effect.

-Bento is declarative, which is a natural paradigm for describing output.
-But Bento isn't a typical declarative language.
+Canto is declarative, which is a natural paradigm for describing output.
+But Canto isn't a typical declarative language.
 Its unique grammar allows it to express procedural logic, or, more precisely, declarative logic that can look and feel very procedural.
-This dual personality allows Bento to handle both markup and scripting functions effectively and naturally.
+This dual personality allows Canto to handle both markup and scripting functions effectively and naturally.

-But Bento's primary goal is not to follow any particular paradigm or model.
+But Canto's primary goal is not to follow any particular paradigm or model.
 It's to be expressive.
 Programming languages are human languages, written by humans, for humans.
 (Computers, on the other hand, prefer machine language, which is not readily comprehensible to humans.)
-Bento, like any ambitious programming language, is intended to allow programmers to craft application architectures, data structures, and implementations of business logic that are clear, concise and communicative to themselves and their fellow programmers.
+Canto, like any ambitious programming language, is intended to allow programmers to craft application architectures, data structures, and implementations of business logic that are clear, concise and communicative to themselves and their fellow programmers.

 ##2.
-Running Bento
+Running Canto

-As described above, the runtime platform for Bento is a web server, specifically the Bento server, which is a standalone web server attached to a compiler and a runtime evaluation engine.
-Alternatively, the Bento server can run as a servlet, which operates the same but piggybacks on an existing web server rather than providing its own web server.
+As described above, the runtime platform for Canto is a web server, specifically the Canto server, which is a standalone web server attached to a compiler and a runtime evaluation engine.
+Alternatively, the Canto server can run as a servlet, which operates the same but piggybacks on an existing web server rather than providing its own web server.

-The reference implementation of the Bento server is written in Java, so Bento also requires a standard Java runtime environment (JRE) to run.
+The reference implementation of the Canto server is written in Java, so Canto also requires a standard Java runtime environment (JRE) to run.

-A Bento application consists of one or more text files containing code written in Bento.
+A Canto application consists of one or more text files containing code written in Canto.
 This code defines responses.
-When the Bento server is launched, it compiles the source files into an internal representation, then listens for requests.
-When the server receives a request, it constructs an appropriate response by evaluating the Bento code that defines it.
+When the Canto server is launched, it compiles the source files into an internal representation, then listens for requests.
+When the server receives a request, it constructs an appropriate response by evaluating the Canto code that defines it.

 ###2.1 Configuration

-It's possible to configure Bento by means of parameters on the command line (if run as a standalone server) or in the web.xml file (if run as a servlet), but it's also possible and generally more convenient to configure Bento via a configuration file written in Bento (Bento happens to be a good configuration language).
-At startup, Bento searches for a file called config.bento in the current directory.
+It's possible to configure Canto by means of parameters on the command line (if run as a standalone server) or in the web.xml file (if run as a servlet), but it's also possible and generally more convenient to configure Canto via a configuration file written in Canto (Canto happens to be a good configuration language).
+At startup, Canto searches for a file called config.bento in the current directory.
 If found, it looks in this file for configuration information such as the path to the source files for the application and the address and port to listen for requests on.

-###2.2 Bento as a Service
+###2.2 Canto as a Service

 ##3.
 Blocks

-Bento code is composed of two kinds of things: data, and instructions for generating data.
+Canto code is composed of two kinds of things: data, and instructions for generating data.
 Data comes in data blocks, instructions come in code blocks.

 ###3.1 Data Blocks